SENSUIKAN!

 17 May 1945:

-The I-367 arrives at the assigned area 450 nms NW of Saipan and SE of Oki-Daito-Jima.
-That same day, LtCdr Taketomi makes four contacts with the Americans, but fails to close the range each time.
+I-367 arrives at the assigned area 450 nms NW of Saipan and SE of Oki-Daito-Jima.
+Between 15 and 19 May LtCdr Taketomi makes four sound contacts with the enemy vessels, but fails to close the range each time.

 27 May 1945:

 E of Okinawa.
 About 0900 (I), LtCdr Taketomi sights a four-ship convoy of the Logistics Support Group's Servron 6.
-He launches two kaitens from the convoy's port beam piloted by FPO1C Chiba Saburo and Ono Masaaki.
-The crew of the fleet tug USS SIOUX (ATF-75) spot one of the kaitens and sinks it with their 40-mm Bofors AA gun.
+He launches two kaiten from the convoy's port beam piloted by FPO1C Chiba Saburo and Ono Masaaki.
+The crew of fleet tug USS SIOUX (ATF-75) spot one of the kaiten and sink it with their 40-mm Bofors AA gun.
 Taketomi reports sinking two merchants.
+[1]

 Two other kaitens have rudder problems and one a malfunctioning engine and cannot be launched.